(SOME OF) MARVEL LEGENDS SERIES V

 at Wal-Mart and whom I was resoundingly unimpressed with.
 The head sculpt

 awful.
 Apparently a number of people felt that way since there were

 more of him

-this assortment, but has reportedly been delayed.
-I don't care about
+has reportedly been delayed.
+I don't care about this character in the

 About the only general comment I would make about all of the figures

 is that somehow, if you try to pose them in just a neutral standing

 position, they don't look quite right.
 Try it with the Silver Surfer